-For many people, the best time to visit Ethiopia is during the dry season (October - February), when the weather is at its most pleasant.
-There are exceptions to this rule, however - especially if you're interested in experiencing Ethiopia's cultural festivals, some of which are held during the rainy season.
+For many people, the best time to visit Ethiopia is during the dry season, which runs from October through February.
+There are exceptions to this rule, however—especially if you're interested in experiencing Ethiopia's cultural festivals, some of which are held during the rainy season.
 If you're on a budget, traveling during the low season is also a good way to save money.

 Although Ethiopia's climate varies greatly depending on the region you're planning on visiting, the wet season generally lasts from June to September, with light rains beginning as early as March.
 June and July are the wettest months, particularly in the Northern Highlands.
 Weatherwise, therefore, the best time to travel is from October to February, when the climate is both dry and sunny.
 At this time of year, nighttime temperatures can drop dramatically, so it's important to pack plenty of layers.